Housing Justice

 Fact Sheet

-Housing and Environment Revenue Opportunities (HERO) Act (H.2894/S.1799) by Rep. Montaño and Sen. Eldridge
+An Act Relative to Affordable Housing and Environmental Adaptation Dollars (AHEAD) (H.3194/S.1973) by Rep. Montaño and Sen. Eldridge

 Fact Sheet

-Local Option for Housing Affordability (LOHA) (H.2747/S.1771) by Rep. Connolly and Sen. Comerford
+Local Option for Housing Affordability (LOHA) (H.3056 / S.1937)) by Rep. Connolly, Rep. Gentile, and Sen. Comerford

 Across Massachusetts, cities and towns are grappling with the adverse effects of rapidly escalating home prices on their communities’ economy, workforce, quality of life, and social identity.
 Longtime residents are being displaced while housing demand far outstrips supply in many Massachusetts communities.
-The local option real estate transfer fee legislation will equip municipalities with another tool to address the worsening housing crisis by enacting a small fee (between 0.5%-2.0%) to create and preserve local affordable housing.
+The local option real estate transfer fee legislation will equip municipalities with another tool to address the worsening housing crisis by enacting a small fee (between 0.5%-2.0%) on real estate transactions above $1,000,000 or the county median sale price for a single family home,

 Fact Sheet